fallen-icarus/cardano-loans/GettingStarted.md

 payment inputs!

 To see how to build the transaction using a local node, refer [here](scripts/local-node/make-payment.sh).
-There is an example `cardano-cli transaction build` for both full payments and partial payments.
+There is an example `cardano-cli conway transaction build` for both full payments and partial payments.

 ## Applying Interest and/or Penalties